guidograzioli/nextgen-website/content/en/examples/ middleware_ automation/_index.md

 ---

 {{% pageinfo %}}
-Learn how to automate the deployment of Red Hat Single Sign-On using Ansible Automation Platform, and the certified collections provided by a4mw (Ansible for Middleware).{{% /pageinfo %}}
+Learn how to automate the deployment of Red Hat Single Sign-On using Ansible Automation Platform, and the certified collections provided by a4mw (Ansible Middleware).{{% /pageinfo %}}

 Try it out using the Instruqt platform.